Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Related Work

 \subsection{Unsupervised Domain Adaptation}

 Unsupervised domain adaptation (UDA) is a subset of transfer learning.
-Given labeled source data and unlabeled target data, UDA aims to train a network to achieve satisfactory performance on target domain.
-Previous works on unsupervised domain adaptation \cite{Saito_2018_CVPR,DBLP:series/acvpr/GaninUAGLLML17} attempt to increase alignment between the source and target domains, minimizing the discrepancy between the two domains.
-By decreasing the discrepancy between source and target domain, the knowledge learned from source domain can be applied to the target domain.
-Unsupervised domain alignment methods can be generally divided into three categories, namely pixel-level alignment, feature-level alignment, and output-level alignment.
-Pixel-level domain adaptation\cite{conf/cvpr/BousmalisSDEK17} transforms the source domain data to visually mimic the target domain images.
+Given labeled source data and unlabeled target data, UDA aims to train a network to achieve satisfactory performance on target domain data.
+Previous works \cite{Saito_2018_CVPR,DBLP:series/acvpr/GaninUAGLLML17} align the feature representations of the source and target domains by minimizing the discrepancy between the two domains.
+Following this alignment approach, the knowledge learned from the source domain can be applied to the target domain.
+UDA methods can be generally divided into three categories, namely pixel-level alignment, feature-level alignment, and output-level alignment.
+Pixel-level domain adaptation \cite{conf/cvpr/BousmalisSDEK17} transforms the source domain images to visually mimic the target domain images.
 The transformed source domain images are included during training.
-Feature-level domain adaptation, such as \cite{DBLP:series/acvpr/GaninUAGLLML17,pmlr-v80-hoffman18a, Luo_2019_ICCV}, focuses on aligning the feature representations across domains, making the feature representations extracted from the source and target domain indistinguishable.
-This has been studied for image classification \cite{DBLP:series/acvpr/GaninUAGLLML17}, and semantic segmentation \cite{Luo_2019_ICCV}.
+Alternatively, target-to-source image translation has also been explored \cite{Yang_eccv2020_label}.
+Different from these approaches, our method reduces overfitting to textural features in the source domain data instead of generating data that mimics either domain.
+Feature-level domain adaptation \cite{DBLP:series/acvpr/GaninUAGLLML17,pmlr-v80-hoffman18a, Luo_2019_ICCV} aligns the feature representations across domains, making the feature representations extracted from the source and target domain indistinguishable.
+This approach has been studied for image classification \cite{DBLP:series/acvpr/GaninUAGLLML17} and semantic segmentation \cite{Luo_2019_ICCV}.
 Output-level domain adaptation \cite{Saito_2018_CVPR, Luo_2019_CVPR} maximises the similarity between domains at the output level.
-Tsai \etal\cite{Tsai_adaptseg_2018} and Luo \etal \cite{9372870} demonstrate that output-level alignment compared to feature-level alignment gives better performance for semantic segmentation.
+Tsai \etal\cite{Tsai_adaptseg_2018} and Luo \etal \cite{9372870} demonstrated that output-level alignment performs better compared to feature-level alignment for semantic segmentation.
+Recently, source-free adaptation methods such as \cite{kundu_eccv2020} adapt a model pretrained on source domain data to the target domain.
+The problem setting for such work restricts access to source domain data instead of target domain data after pretraining the model.
+In contrast, our method does not use target domain data during training.
+The work most related to our approach is ASM \cite{DBLP:conf/nips/LuoLGY020}.
+Luo \textit{et al.} \cite{DBLP:conf/nips/LuoLGY020} aim to solve unsupervised domain adaptive semantic segmentation when limited unlabeled target data are available.
+Both ASM \cite{DBLP:conf/nips/LuoLGY020} and our approach utilize a style transfer strategy to generate augmented data.
+However, there are significant differences between the two works: (1) ASM requires target data (one single target domain image) for domain alignment.
+Conversely, our approach does not need any target data for training, making it more applicable for real-life scenarios.
+(2) ASM uses a global stylization approach.
+The stylized image is globally updated with the target task prediction loss on the stylized data.
+Consequently, pixels from different classes are uniformly stylized, which could reduce performance for the `harder' classes on target domain data.
+In contrast, we consider the class-wise differences and utilize the semantic information for a class-conditioned process.
+The experimental results reported in Tables.\ref{tab:gta-cityscapes} and \ref{tab:synthia-cityscapes} demonstrate the advantages of ASH compared to ASM.